-How to Fix Vacuum Cleaner Not Turning On: A DIY Guide
+Fix Vacuum Cleaner Not Turning On: 5 Common Issues

 Step 1: Check the Power Source (The “Is It Plugged In?”
 Phase)